Ferlab-Ste-Justine/ferlab-ui/packages/ui/README.md

 3. Prepare the package
     > npm run build
 4. On master Update package.json version
+5. Push the new version
-5. Create a tag to the new version `git tag [semantic version]`
+6. Create a tag to the new version `git tag [semantic version]`
-6. Login to npm
+7. Login to npm
     > npm login
-7. Push the new version
+8. Push the new version
     > npm publish